CharlesRethman/create-grids-frames/README.md

 ## Intro

-Ever wondered how you could create a really cool map layout in your QGIS Composer, where the map's edges are defined by a set of longitude/latitude grid lines, regardless of the projection used, instead of the plain old rectangular look.
+Ever wondered how you could create a really cool map layout in your QGIS Composer, where the map's edges follow longitude/latitude grid lines, regardless of the projection used, instead of the plain old rectangular look?
 For example, this is a conically-projected map of South Africa:

 ![map of SA in Albers Equal Area](images/livelihood_zones_v2_a4_1.png "Livelihood Zones in South Africa")